 From the blog post by Dennis you will also learn that the convention may criminalise the ‘use of nicknames, pen names and anonymous blogging, especially when exposing sensitive matters’.

-“Other than slowing down the growth of e-commerce in Africa, the convention can also have negative effects on advertisements as any advertiser must be properly identified, restrictions on apps development as app developers must be aware of restrictions on personal data collection, and the penetration of services such Twitter, Facebook, Google, and other international platforms will be greatly slowed as owners of these services may not want to comply with stringent control measures recommended in the convention.”
+“Other than slowing down the growth of ecommerce web agency, the convention can also have negative effects on advertisements as any advertiser must be properly identified, restrictions on apps development as app developers must be aware of restrictions on personal data collection, and the penetration of services such Twitter, Facebook, Google, and other international platforms will be greatly slowed as owners of these services may not want to comply with stringent control measures recommended in the convention.”

 The report, Impact of the Internet in Africa, Establishing conditions for success and catalysing inclusive growth in Ghana, Kenya, Nigeria and Senegal, of April this year by Dalberg noted that the story of the Internet in developing countries was very much a work in progress.